Silliman University: Theaters and museums

-The SU Heritage Museum which was opened in August 2020 and housed at the Silliman Hall, is a repository with exhibits on the university's history since it was founded in 1901 by the Americans.
+The Heritage Museum which was opened in August 2020 and housed at the Silliman Hall, is a repository with exhibits on the university's history since it was founded in 1901 by the Americans.
 Collections such as memorabilia and set-ups (e.g. classrooms) on what the life the founders had during the institution's infancy are showcased in the various sections the museum has.

-The other two museums are the Gonzales Museum of Natural History and the Marine Mammal Museum.
 The Gonzales Museum of Natural History is located at the first floor of the Science Complex.
 It showcases a collection of preserved animals traditionally found in the tropics such as different kinds of fishes, crustaceans, snakes, eagles, birds, flying lemurs, etc. The museum was named in honor Prof. Rodolfo Gonzales, a former biology teacher of the university.
 The Marine Mammal Museum on the other hand contains a large collection of whale and dolphin bones.
 It is located at a facility of the Institute of Environmental and Marine Sciences two kilometers north of the main campus.
 In 2015, the university opened its SU-ROTC Museum located on the first floor of Roman Yap Hall which houses the rare artifacts and equipment used in the Second World War and military uniforms of high-ranking Sillimanian military officials over the years.